flux242/radiosonde/README.md

 ```
 cd ~/projects/radiosonde/scripts/; nc -luk 5678 |./aprs/json2aprsfilter.pl 55.66 11.12 | ./logsonde.sh
 ```
-where 55.66 and 11.12 are my QTH lat and lon (those are fake coords in this example)
+where 55.66 and 11.12 are my QTH lat and lon (those are fake coordinates in this example)

 ### Submit decoded sondes to an APRS server
 As an example I'll commit to the radiosondy.info